Surgical Procedures: Breast Reconstruction

 I keep hearing about TRAM flap reconstruction.
 What is this all about?

-There are 2 other special flaps that can be taken from the abdomen called the DIEP or SIEA flap, that also require suturing the blood vessels together.
+There are 2 other special flaps that can be taken from the abdomen called the DIEP or SIEA flap, that also requires suturing the blood vessels together.
 These flaps take NO muscle from your abdomen.
+These types of free TRAM flaps require more skill and surgical expertise by a trained microsurgeon.

 The most common flaps performed are the free TRAM and DIEP flaps.
 The remainder of this Q&A will only address this type of surgery.